What Is a Virtual Dentist?

 Virtual dentistry is a field of telehealth that focuses on dentistry.
-A virtual dentist is a dental service provider who provides care to patients over text, phone, or video (rather than in person).1
+A virtual dentist is a dental provider who cares for patients over text, phone, or video instead of in person.

 What Services Do Online Dentists Provide?